h-pina/PC2/README.md

 # To Do

 - [x] First commits
-- [ ] Translate the problems descriptions to English
+- [ ] Fill missing problem descriptions
-- [ ] Update code to English (Change functions and variable names)
+- [ ] Update codebase to English (Change functions and variable names)
-- [ ] Change the default folder structure names
+- [ ] Change the default netbeans folder structure to a cleaner structure
-- [ ] Get the missing problem descriptions with the teacher